ColinLeverger/quick-setup-debian-server/README.md

 2. Customise variables.
 Under `./group_vars/all/`, there is a file named `vars_file.txt`:
   * Change all the variables you need inside of this file,
   * Change the extension of the file from `.txt` to `.yml`.
-3. Create template files (SSL certs, htpasswd files, ...) needed to configure the different services (see next section for more explanations about the templates and files needed)
+3. Create template files (htpasswd files, ...) needed to configure the different services (see next section for more explanations about the templates and files needed)
 4. Run the command `make (init|update)` (init for blank server, update for already secured server); type the password you have configured in `./group_vars/all/vars_file.txt`
 5. Grab a coffee, chill out...
 Because everything is done now - you only have to wait for the end of the execution. :)